jefflessard/tvheadend-documentation/development/architecture/17-SATIP-Server.md

 2. **uuid:...**: UUID-specific announcement
 3. **urn:ses-com:device:SatIPServer:1**: SAT>IP device type announcement

-These are sent at intervals: 0s, 11s, 22s after startup.
+These are sent at intervals: 0ms, 11ms, 22ms after startup.

 **Periodic Announcements:**

-After initial announcements, the server sends periodic NOTIFY messages every ~1800 seconds (30 minutes) to refresh client caches.
+The server's UPnP announcements use a cache-control max-age of 1800 seconds (30 minutes), indicating how long clients should cache the announcement.
+Clients are expected to refresh their cache by re-discovering the server or the server may send periodic announcements to maintain presence.

 #### 17.5.2 Device Description XML